Context-Aware or Context-Insensitive? Assessing LLMs' Performance in Document-Level Translation: Results and Discussion

 \subsection{Attribution Analysis}

-We analyze models' internals to see how much the relevant context contributes to the outputs. \Cref{attr-alti} presents attribution percentages of antecedent tokens (relevant context) as well as of the whole context using ALTI-Logit.
-Input-erasure method, deferred to \cref{erasure-appendix}, shows similar trends.
+We analyze models' internals to see how much the relevant context contributes to the outputs. \Cref{attr-alti,attr-erase} present attribution percentages of antecedent tokens (relevant context) as well as of the whole context using ALTI-Logit and input-erasure methods, respectively.

+Looking at both attribution methods, we see that for {\eurollm} and {\towerinst} 7B (the best two models at translation among the 5 models tested) antecedent tokens have the lowest attribution percentage to the output.
+Even though for {\towerinst} 7B model, overall context tokens have the highest attribution percentage.
+This suggests that there is a need to explicitly finetune translation LLMs to focus on \textit{relevant context} at inference time.

-Unlike the larger differences in \textit{relevant context} and overall context attributions observed for enc-dec models by \citet{DBLP:conf/eacl/MohammedN24}, \textbf{we find no striking differences or clear patterns between them}.
+However, unlike the larger differences in \textit{relevant context} and overall context attributions observed for encoder-decoder models by \citet{DBLP:conf/eacl/MohammedN24}, we find no striking differences or clear patterns between the contributions for LLMs.
 This might be due to the fact that the models have similar backbone structures.

-\textbf{There is a need to explicitly finetune translation LLMs to focus on \textit{relevant context.}} Looking at both attribution methods, we see that for {\towerinst} 7B model (the best at translation among the 4 models tested), overall context tokens have the highest attribution percentage to the output, but when focusing on relevant parts of the context, we see that it is not the case.